-The Committee will be chaired by the Chief Executive or in her absence by the Strategic Director, Strategy, Policy and Transformation.
+The Committee is chaired by the Chief Executive or in her absence the Strategic Director, Strategy, Policy and Transformation.
 It will comprise of representatives from different levels of the Council, safety representatives from all Directorates and a representative from Unison.
-The Corporate Health and Safety Officer will be responsible for coordinating the meetings and papers and will attend to advise the Committee.
+The Corporate Health and Safety Officer will be responsible for coordinating the meetings, circulating agenda papers and will attend to advise the Committee.